What is ADHD?

 Environmental Factors

-Exposure to environmental toxins and prenatal care may increase the chance to develop ADHD.
+Exposure to environmental toxins and prenatal care may increase the chance of developing ADHD.
 Factors like smoking by mothers during pregnancy, births that are premature or low birth weight as well as exposure to pollutants in the environment have been investigated as risk factors.

 Brain Chemistry

-The dysregulation of neurotransmitters, such as dopamine or norepinephrine is thought to be a major cause of ADHD.
-Neurotransmitters play an important function in controlling the ability to focus, impulse control and motivation.
+The dysregulation of neurotransmitters, such as dopamine or norepinephrine, is thought to be a major cause of ADHD.
+Neurotransmitters are important in controlling the ability to focus, as well as impulse control and motivation.

 Psychosocial factors

-What are the most common symptoms ADHD in adults?
+What are the most common symptoms of ADHD in adults?

-ADHD in adults mostly happened when their dopamine system taped out.
-Although the signs and symptoms can vary from one person to the next but there are a few commonly observed symptoms and signs of ADHD for adults.
+ADHD in adults mostly happens when their dopamine system is taped out.
+Although the signs and symptoms can vary from one person to the next, there are a few commonly observed symptoms and signs of ADHD for adults.

 Inattention

-Adults suffering from ADHD often struggle to focus, making impulsive errors at work or during daily activities.
+Adults who have ADHD often struggle to focus, making impulsive errors at work or during daily activities.
 They might find organizing their work tedious or forget commitments or appointments frequently.
-Finally, they might struggle keeping track of details or following instructions properly.
+Finally, they might struggle to keep track of details or follow instructions properly.

 Hyperactivity